vippsas/vipps-solutions/taxi-companies/taximeter-initiates-payment-request-with-phone-request.md

 To create this payment, you first send a
 [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request, where `customer.phoneNumber` is set.

+Specify `"customerInteraction": "CUSTOMER_PRESENT"`.
-Specify `"customerInteraction": "CUSTOMER_PRESENT"` and `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
+Specify `"userFlow": "WEB_REDIRECT"` to redirect user to the app.
+You need the customer's phone number to send them a request from the taximeter.

+You may also attach the receipt at this time.

-Here is an example HTTP POST:
+Here is an example:

 [`POST:/epayment/v1/payments`](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments/operation/createPayment)